makrai/notes/aralikatte2105-faithful-summ-nucleus.md

 * Professional summaries are written with document-level information, such as the theme of the document, in mind
-* hE, seq2seq decoders which simultaneously learn to focus on salient content, while deciding what to generate, at each step.
-With
+* hE, seq2seq decoders which simultaneously learn to focus on salient content, while deciding what to generate, at each step
 * we introduce
   * Focus Attention Mechanism, a
     * simple yet effective method to encourage decoders to proactively
     * generate tokens that are similar or topical to the input document
   * Focus Sampling method to enable generation of diverse summaries, an area
-    * currently understudied in summarization.
-When
+    * currently understudied in summarization
 * evaluated on the BBC extreme summarization task,
   * two SOTA models augmented with Focus Attention generate summaries that are closer to the target and more faithful to their input documents,